jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/jsBasics/functionsAndCallbacks/functionsAndCallbacks.md

 ## What is a callback function?

+The fact that JavaScript is an synchronous language, means that it is the ideal solution for rendering on the web.
+The reason has to do with our innate ability to continuously make mistakes.

+As programmers of the web, it will once in a blue moon occur that some of the code we write, isn't exactly ideal.

+If JavaScript refused to proceed after an initial error, that would leave the internet a very unreliable and brittle place.

+Luckily, of course, JavaScript is synchronous in nature, and it is only when we require the functionality of processes occurring in a specified sequence, that we grab for the tools, able to make that a reality.
+One such type of function enables us to do just that.

 A callback function is a function that is passed as an argument to another function and is executed after the completion of the other function.
-This can be helpful when dealing with asynchronous tasks or when you want to control the order of execution of certain functions.

 ## Callback function syntax